nightbot/docs/faq.md

 Sort: 4
 */

 Here are the most common questions we get asked, all on one page.
-If you still need more support for specific items use the [Nightbot Forum](https://community.nightdev.com/c/nightbot) or the [Contact Form](https://www.nightdev.com/contact/) for more private matters.
+For additional support for specific items use the [Nightbot Forum](https://community.nightdev.com/c/nightbot) or the [Contact Form](https://www.nightdev.com/contact/) for more private matters.

-### Why isn't Nightbot joining, I'm using Youtube Gaming?
-Why is Nightbot taking a long time to respond on Youtube Gaming?
+### Why isn't Nightbot joining, I'm using YouTube Gaming?
+Why is Nightbot taking a long time to respond on YouTube Gaming?

-Nightbot for YouTube will only join your channel when you are live and it can take a few minutes for it to join after you go live.
-This is currently a limitation on YouTube due to rate limits on YouTube's API.
+Nightbot for YouTube Gaming will only join your channel when live and can take a few minutes to join.
+This limitation is due to rate limits on YouTube's API.

-Youtube uses a another way to send and receive messages and because of these limitation it will take Nightbot some time to receive your message.
-The more active your chat is the faster the response.
-If your chat is inactive/slow, it could take Nightbot 2 minutes to respond due to polling limitations.
+It can take Nightbot up to 2 minutes to receive a message if your chat is slow or inactive.
+The more active your chat, the sooner Nightbot can read and respond to a command.

 Both of these limitations cannot be worked around.
-If Nightbot still isn't joining your channel, it's either not a moderator in your channel or he is banned from your channel.
+If Nightbot still isn't joining your channel, it's either not a moderator or is banned from your channel.

+**Note:** Spamming the Join/Part button in the Control Panel will just cancel the join operation and results in longer join times.

 ### My Playlist was deleted and I can't find it.
 How do I get it back?

 Navigate to the [AutoDJ settings](https://beta.nightbot.tv/song_requests) and under the **General** Header change the **Playlist** setting to **Channel**.
-Your playlist can be edited in the [Playlist](https://beta.nightbot.tv/song_requests/playlist) page.
+Personal playlists can be edited in the [Playlist](https://beta.nightbot.tv/song_requests/playlist) page.

-If the above doesn't show your playlist please use the [Contact Form](https://nightdev.com/contact/) as you playlist may not have transfered correctly.
+If the above doesn't show your playlist please use the [Contact Form](https://nightdev.com/contact/) as your playlist may not have transfered correctly.

-### Why do I get songs in AutoDJ that I can't delete?
-Why can't it be my playlist instead?
+### Why do I get songs in AutoDJ that can't be deleted?

-This is because you have another playlist active in the AutoDJ settings.
-Please refer to the question above to change this.
+There is another playlist active in the AutoDJ settings.
+Please refer to the previous question to change this.

 ### How do I get the current song to display on OBS/XSpilt?

-In order to achieve this you need to use the [Nightbot Application](https://docs.nightbot.tv/app-beta).
-This will create a text file with the current song playing in the `%USERPROFILE%\Documents\Nightbot\` location on Windows and in the `/Users/USERNAME/Documents/Nightbot/` on OSX.
+Download and install the [Nightbot Application](https://docs.nightbot.tv/app-beta).
+Upon running song request, a text file is created with the current song in the `%USERPROFILE%\Documents\Nightbot\` location for Windows and in the `/Users/USERNAME/Documents/Nightbot/` for OSX.
 At the current time there is no way to edit the output of the song, this will be added in the future releases.

 ### This isn't working and it should be.
 This should be added to Nightbot!

-While that isn't a question, we are always looking to fix bugs and improve Nightbot.
-Without reporting bugs they often go unnoticed.
-Contact us using the [Contact Form](https://nightdev.com/contact/), posting on the [Nightbot forum](https://community.nightdev.com/c/nightbot) or even on Twitter at [@nightbotapp](https://twitter.com/nightbotapp).
-If you have a feature you think should be added, tell us on the forum!
+We are always looking to fix bugs and improve Nightbot, unreported bugs often go unnoticed.
+Contact us using the [Contact Form](https://nightdev.com/contact/), posting on the [Nightbot forum](https://community.nightdev.com/c/nightbot) or on Twitter at [@nightbotapp](https://twitter.com/nightbotapp).
+If there is a feature you think should be added, tell us on the forum.
 We're always looking for ways to improve Nightbot.